Even the simplest of things can be the best teacher, like our pets.

 - Forgive even when we’re hurt.
-Accidentally step on your cat’s tail when they race in front of you, that’s okay they’ll come right back to you.
+Accidently step on your cat’s tail when they race in front of you, that’s ok they’ll come right back to you.
 Yell at them for their stupidly making friends or enemies with a skunk, that’s okay they’ll still love you.
 Animals love unconditionally and so should we, even when our loved ones hurt our feelings or cause us pain.

 - Show your love.
 My cat comes and sits on my lap, kneads my legs, arms, or stomach to show he loves me.
 He sits next to or on top of me; his body has to touch mine.
 He of course purrs incredibly loud as well.
 So I’m not saying sit on your loved one, but hugs are good.
 And lastly, say nice things in private and in company so all can hear.